mnemonic-no/act/virtual-appliance.md

 ### Log level

 By default, only warnings and errors are included in the logs (`/home/nifi/workerlogs`).
-If you have any problems, considerig reducing the loglevel to `info` or `debug`, eithr in '[DEFAULT]' or under a specific worker.
+If you have any problems, considering reducing the loglevel to `info` or `debug`, either in '[DEFAULT]' or under a specific worker.

 ```bash
 loglevel = info